khenderson91/assured_tech_team_lead/README.md

 **Phase 1 - limited to 2 weeks**

 - Introduction to the team: pair with a buddy, learn the working culture i.e. daily stand ups, scrum of scrums and any other ceremonies.
-- Environment setup: Work through a documented guidfe to set up the macnine (Databricks, dbt, git).
+- Environment setup: Work through a documented guide to set up the machine (Databricks, dbt, git).
 - Product overview: Learn the business goals, domain and what the products being offered do in order to enrich the understanding of how the data pipelines being delivered impact the business and its customers.
 - First technical task: triage or debug a minor issue or add a small feature to a simple area of code.